logicplace/pm-dev-docs/hardware/cpu/interrupts.md

 Fires when the [LCD controller][lcdc] finishes sending a frame to the LCD driver.

-Official games which use this interrupt:
+commercial games which use this interrupt:

 * [Lunch Time][]: TODO: why
 * [Party][]: TODO: why